Decompositions of commutative monoid congruences and binomial ideals: Primary decomposition of binomial ideals

-\begin{remark} It is worth keeping in mind how concrete the set $A$ in Proposition~\ref{p:mesoprimcomp} is: if the unique associated mesoprime of~$I$ is $\Irp = I_\rho + \mm_P = I + \mm_P$, then the ideals $I_\sigma \in A$ are indexed by the saturated finite extensions $\sigma$ of~$\rho$, by Proposition~\ref{p:assofmeso}. \end{remark}

-\begin{lemma} In the situation of Proposition~\ref{p:mesoprimcomp}, every component $I + I_\sigma$ induces a primitive congruence. \end{lemma} \begin{proof} Since $\sigma$ is a saturation of~$\rho$, the quotient of~$Q_P$ modulo the congruence induced by $I + I_\sigma$ is exactly the quotient of $Q_P/\til_I$ by the torsion subgroup of its unit group. \end{proof}

-\begin{lemma} If $I$ is coprincipal in Proposition~\ref{p:mesoprimcomp}, then every primary component there is a coprincipal ideal. \end{lemma} \begin{proof} The partially ordered monoid of Green's classes that is used to detect (or construct) coprincipal ideals is the same for $I$ and for $I + I_\sigma$. \end{proof}
+\begin{remark} If $I$ is coprincipal in Proposition~\ref{p:mesoprimcomp}, then every primary component there is a coprincipal ideal.
+Indeed, The partially ordered monoid of Green's classes that is used to detect (or construct) coprincipal ideals is the same for $I$ and for $I + I_\sigma$. \end{remark}

-Next we come to the main consequences of mesoprimary decomposition for primary and irreducible decomposition, including the following result and Theorem~\ref{t:assPrim}.
+The remainder of this section outlines the main consequences of mesoprimary decomposition for primary decomposition.

-\begin{cor} Fix a binomial ideal $I \subseteq \ol\kk[Q]$ over an algebraically closed field~$\ol\kk$. \begin{enumerate} \item Refining any mesoprimary decomposition of~$I$ by canonical primary decomposition of its components yields a binomial primary decomposition of~$I$ each of whose components induces a primitive congruence on~$Q$. \item If the mesoprimary decomposition used in part~1 is a coprincipal decomposition, then the resulting primary decomposition is an irreducible decomposition each of whose components induces a primitive coprincipal congruence on~$Q$. \end{enumerate} \end{cor} \begin{proof} The first claim is immediate from Proposition~\ref{p:mesoprimcomp} and Lemma~\ref{l:primitive}.
-The second is immediate from the first along with Lemma~\ref{l:irred} and Theorem~\ref{t:irred}. \end{proof}
+\begin{thm} Fix a binomial ideal $I \subseteq \ol\kk[Q]$ over an algebraically closed field\/~$\ol\kk$.
+Refining any mesoprimary decomposition of~$I$ by canonical primary decomposition of its components yields a binomial primary decomposition of~$I$.
+In characteristic~$0$, each primary component in this decomposition induces a primitive congruence on~$Q$. \end{thm} \begin{proof} Proposition~\ref{p:mesoprimcomp} implies binomiality of the primary decomposition.
+For the final claim, it suffices to prove that every component $I + I_\sigma$ in Proposition~\ref{p:mesoprimcomp} induces a primitive congruence in characteristic~$0$.
+But since $\sigma$ is a saturation of~$\rho$, the quotient of~$Q_P$ modulo the congruence induced by $I + I_\sigma$ is exactly the quotient of $Q_P/\til_I$ by the torsion subgroup of its unit~group. \end{proof}